Zach Ertz: Personal life

 Ertz is a Christian.
 On February 26, 2016, Ertz proposed to professional soccer player Julie Johnston, then a starting defensive midfielder for the U.S. women's national team, at Klein Field, the Stanford University baseball stadium where they first met.
 They married on March 26, 2017, in Goleta, California.
-The couple were featured in ESPN's The Body Issue magazine in 2017.
+They were featured in ESPN's The Body Issue magazine in 2017.
 The couple's first child, a son named Madden, was born on August 11, 2022.
 The couple welcomed twin sons Kace and Kyren on August 24, 2024.